user profile avatar

 Bio

 I have always been passionate about creating a better world through medicine and social justice.
-As I go to college, I hope to participate in outreach and learn skills to become a better physician.
+As I embark to start Vanderbilt Medical School this Fall, I hope to participate in outreach and learn skills to become a better physician.
 In my career, I aspire to bridge the gap between the medical treatment of men and women.
-In my research over this past summer, I learned that many times women receive less than adequate treatment over men, which can be due to implicit or outward bias against women in the healthcare system.
-I would generally describe myself as someone who is driven and hard-working, as I want to help create a fairer and kinder world through future community service and my occupation as a surgeon.
+In my research, I learned that many times women receive less than adequate treatment over men, which can be due to implicit or outward bias against women in the healthcare system.
+I would generally describe myself as someone who is driven and hard-working, as I want to help create a fairer and kinder world through future community service and my occupation as a physician.

 Education